ethmth/bluez-gatt-server/README.md

 LICENSE
 -------

-mqtt-to-gatt-server 1.0 Copyright (C) 2018 Kasidit Yusuf.
+bluez-gatt-server 1.0 Copyright (C) 2018 Kasidit Yusuf.

 Released under the GNU GPL v2 License - see COPYING file (from BlueZ project) for details.
 This project is a fork of 'python-gatt-server' (https://github.com/Jumperr-labs/python-gatt-server.git) originally by Jumper Labs which is based on 'BlueZ' (http://www.bluez.org/) example code.
 Credit goes to respective authors and see copyright notices of respective projects for further details.